Bhishma Shankar Tiwari: Life and education

 Tiwari was born in Tanda to Hari Shankar Tiwari and Ramlali Devi.
 His highest attained education is intermediate.
 By profession, he is a farmer.
 His brother is politician Vinay Shankar Tiwari.
 Tiwari married Reena Tiwari on 6 June 1986.
 They have two sons and two daughters.

 Political career

 Tiwari started his political career as a member of the Bharatiya Janata Party, on whose ticket he contested the Lok Sabha elections from Balrampur in eastern Uttar Pradesh.
-Later, he represented Bahujan Samaj Party as an Member of Parliament in the 14th and 15th Lok Sabhafrom the Sant Kabir Nagar.
+Later, he represented Bahujan Samaj Party as a Member of Parliament in the 14th and 15th Lok Sabhafrom the Sant Kabir Nagar.

 Tiwari joined Samajwadi Party in December 2021.